vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-deployment-test.md

 1. select **OK**.
 This setting allows the processes that are being blocked by the particular ASR Rule to continue running.

 > [!NOTE]
-> If the policies are not applying, please review [Troubleshoot Microsoft Defender Antivirus settings](/defender-endpoint/troubleshoot-settings)
+> "If policies aren't applying, review [Troubleshoot Microsoft Defender Antivirus settings](/defender-endpoint/troubleshoot-settings)

 ### Use PowerShell as an alternative method to enable attack surface reduction rules

-You can use PowerShell - as an alternative to Intune - to enable attack surface reduction rules in audit mode to view a record of apps that would have been blocked if the feature was fully enabled.
-You can also get an idea of how often the rules fire during normal use.
+Use PowerShell, as an alternative to Intune, to enable attack surface reduction rules in audit mode.
+This allows you to view a record of apps that would have been blocked if the feature was fully enabled.
+You can also see how often the rules fire during normal use.

 To enable an attack surface reduction rule in audit mode, use the following PowerShell cmdlet: